imdea-software/async-droid/README.md

 Usage:

-# Instrument you application apk. file for testing:
+1. Instrument your application apk. file for testing:
 Note: Current instrumentation only inserts logs into run methods.

 In instrumentAndroidApk folder: